ldstep/ldstephensnet/content/about.md

 # About

 Hey there!
 I'm ldstephens, and welcome to my little corner of the internet.
-I've been writing here since 2016 about Apple gadgets, apps, tips, and tricks, as well as how I use my devices on a day-to-day basis.
-This is where I also share my thoughts and opinions on life, technology, current events, the occasional rant, blogging, and other topics that come to mind.
+Since 2016, I've been writing here about Apple gadgets, apps, tips, and how I use my devices day to day.
+You'll also find stories, random thoughts, the occasional rant, quotes that stick with me, and links that I find worth sharing.

 I recently got featured on Manu Moreale’s [People and Blogs](https://manuelmoreale.com/pb-loren-stephens) if you’re interested in learning more about me.